lutskanu/cutwise-docs/_posts/2020-01-17-ray-path-in-round-diamond.md

 </div>

 Now let’s check shallow diamond.
-It return the ray from Right eye directly to the observer head.
+It returns the ray from Right eye directly to the observer head.
 So marked arrow is black.

 Left eye also see black, because of observer’s body reflection.
 So both eyes see black and reflects observer head.
 This is worst case scenario.
 Arrows in such stone in completely black (because there is no chance to have a light source in observer’s head area).